kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 Introduction
 ............

-The most important documentation about conversions of spectral coordinates in WCSlib is found paper "Representations of spectral coordinates in FITS" (paper III, [Ref3]_ ) In the next sections we show how :mod:`wcs`/WCSLIB can deal with spectral conversions with the focus on conversions between
+The most important documentation about conversions of spectral coordinates in WCSLIB is found paper "Representations of spectral coordinates in FITS" (paper III, [Ref3]_ ) In the next sections we show how :mod:`wcs`/WCSLIB can deal with spectral conversions with the focus on conversions between